FOR CLASS SCHEDULES, TEXT 208-669-0500

 -The textbook will be checked out to each student for the duration of the course.
 Students are responsible for replacing lost or damaged textbooks up to the full replacement cost of $40.00

--The Idaho Driver’s Manual will be issued and is theirs to keep.
+-The Idaho Driver’s Manual will be issued and may be kept as a reference.

-Course Grading:Each student needs a grade of “B” or above to successfully pass the driver education course and to receive a driver’s license.
-The grade is determined in three areas.
-Each of these areas will contribute 1/3 of the overall course grade.
-The grading areas are as follows:
+Course Grading:Each student must obtain a grade of “B” or above to successfully pass the driver education course and to receive a driver’s license.
+The grade is determined by three criteria.
+Each of these criteria will contribute 1/3 of the overall course grade.
+These are:

-The grade for classroom work will be based on total points earned from quizzes, assignments and tests.
-A percentage will be calculated and a letter grade assigned according to the following scale:
+Scoring for classroom work is based on the total of points earned from quizzes, assignments and tests.
+A percentage is calculated and a letter grade assigned according to the following scale:

 -90% - 100% = A